goldyb320/NFLGamePrecitor/README.md

 ### Features
 - Fetches the most current week (season year, season type, week) from ESPN.
 - Builds team ratings from completed games in prior weeks (points per game minus points allowed per game).
-- Adds a small home-field advantage and converts rating differences to win probabilities via a logistic function.
+- Uses a small home-field advantage and converts rating differences to win probabilities via a logistic curve.
+- Trains a simple ML model (logistic regression) each week on prior completed games using rating differential as a feature; uses the ML probability by default (falls back to heuristic if not enough data).
+- Optionally blends with market-implied probabilities from ESPN odds when available (configurable weight).
 - Predicts current-week winners and saves results to CSV.
 - Backtests across past weeks using only prior-week information to compute accuracy.
-- Plots weekly accuracy, cumulative accuracy, and a calibration (reliability) curve, and prints the Brier score.
+- Plots weekly accuracy, cumulative accuracy, and a calibration (reliability) curve; prints the Brier score.
+- Adds weekly and cumulative RMSE metrics (sqrt-Brier for probabilities and RMSE for point differential) and an accuracy table.

 ### Setup
 Requirements: